 Waste management strategy

-Dubai’s environmental initiatives are also linked to the Dubai Integrated Waste Management Strategy 2041, which focuses on long-term sustainability.
+Dubai's environmental achievements are underpinned by the Dubai Integrated Waste Management Strategy 2041, which focuses on long-term sustainability.

 Key goals of the strategy include: